Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Theoretical set-up

+Across the shock, which by definition is perpendicular to the planet or CPD surface, the azimuthal velocity component of the gas remains constant and the gas is accelerated or slowed down in the postshock cooling zone to match the $v_\phi$ of the material present.
+This contributes in setting how much energy is liberated (see e.g.\ Equation~(50) in \ab) but is not a shock and does not lead to line emission.
+Therefore, we report $v_\phi$ only for completeness but, as in \citet{takasao21}, will not use it.

 The orbit equation is a cubic equation in $\mu_0$ and admits an exact solution of modest complexity, which we give in Appendix~\ref{Th:exakt}.
 It is however easier and more insightful to work with the small-$\theta_0$ approximation.
-We plot in Figure~\ref{Abb:flowducial} the approximate and exact solutions for one set of parameters defined later.
-The match is excellent close in to the planet and even out to $r\approx100~\RJ$, much further out than needed to calculate shock emission \citepalias{m22Schock}.
+We plot in Figure~\ref{Abb:flowducial} the approximate and exact flow lines for one set of parameters defined later.
+The match is excellent close in to the planet and even out to several tens of Jupiter radii, much further out than needed to calculate shock emission \citepalias{m22Schock}.